 CRC computational resources is housed off-campus at the University’s main datacenter at RIDC Park.
 CRC clusters is firewalled, so you can not directly access it when you are off-campus.
 You should first pass the firewall using the VPN service, and then try to connect to CRC clusters.

-If you are off-campus, the cluster is accessible securely from any where in the world via Virtual Private Networking (VPN), a service of CSSD.
-VPN requires certain software to run on your system, and multiple alternatives are available in order to cover almost all systems and configurations.
+If you are off-campus, the cluster is accessible securely from almost any where in the world via a Virtual Private Network (VPN), a service of CSSD.
+The VPN requires certain software to run on your system, and multiple alternatives are available in order to cover almost all systems and configurations.

 VPNC is a commandline VPN application which may be the most convenient for some Linux users.